-This tortilla soup is all about the corn flavor.
+This blended vegan tortilla soup recipe is all about the corn flavor.
 Corn tortillas are cut into strips, fried, simmered in the soup’s broth, and then, completely pulverized by a blender.
 The result is an intense corn flavor that announces, “This is tortilla soup!”

 5-6 corn tortillas, cut into strips

 ¼ cup olive oil